Hyperfine interaction mediated exciton spin relaxation in (In,Ga)As quantum dots: Abstract

+Let us now focus on studies in longitudinal magnetic fields.
+Following the notations in Ref.~\onlinecite{Yugova}, the exciton fine structure is given by the effective spin Hamiltonian:

 where $\mu_B$ is the Bohr magneton and the $g_{e,z}$ and $g_{h,z}$ are the electron and hole $g$-factors along ${\bf z}$.
+The anisotropic exchange-splittings of the bright excitons (typically denoted by the energy $\delta_1$) and of the dark excitons ($\delta_2$) are neglected here because $\delta_0\gg\delta_1,\delta_2$, see Ref.~\onlinecite{Bay99}.

-We also neglect the coupling of electron spin and hole spin normal to ${\bf z}$, as the resulting splittings of the bright and dark excitons are negligibly small for these QDs.
-Very similar QDs were investigated recently by pump-probe Faraday rotation spectroscopy, to determine the parameters of the exciton fine structure Hamiltonian with high accuracy.
-Besides the already used $\delta_0=100\pm10$~$\mu$eV, electron and hole $g$-factors of $g_{e,z}=-0.61$ and $g_{h,z}=-0.45$ were obtained.\cite{Yugova}
+Equivalent QDs to the ones studied in this work were investigated recently by pump-probe Faraday rotation spectroscopy to determine the parameters of the exciton fine structure Hamiltonian with high accuracy.
+Besides the exchange interaction $\delta_0=100\pm10$~$\mu$eV, also the electron and hole longitudinal $g$-factors of $g_{e,z}=-0.61$ and $g_{h,z}=-0.45$ were measured.\cite{Yugova} We plot the resulting exciton fine structure splitting as a function of the magnetic field~$B_z$ in Fig.~\ref{fig:faraday}, panel~(a).

-These parameters were used as input for calculating the exciton fine structure splitting in a Faraday magnetic field as shown in Fig.~\ref{fig:A2}.
-This field configuration does not break the rotational symmetry so that the exciton angular momentum $M$ remains a good quantum number throughout the whole scanned field range.
-The $B$-linear splitting of the bright and dark excitons leads to crossings in the magnetic field dispersion: The $\ket{-2}$-exciton, consisting of spin down hole and electron (represented by $\Downarrow$ and $\downarrow$, respectively) crosses with the $\ket{-1}$-exciton ($\Downarrow\uparrow$) around 3~T. Further, it also crosses with the $\ket{+1}$-exciton ($\Uparrow\downarrow$) at approximately 4~T.
+The longitudinal field configuration does not break the rotational symmetry so that the exciton angular momentum $M$ remains a good quantum number.
+The $B$-linear splitting of bright and dark excitons leads to two crossings in the magnetic field dispersion: The energy dispersion of the $\ket{{-2}}$ exciton (consisting of a spin-down hole and a spin-down electron, represented by ${\Downarrow}$ and $\downarrow$, respectively) crosses that of the $\ket{{-1}}$-exciton (${\Downarrow}\uparrow$) around 3~T. It also crosses the $\ket{{+1}}$-exciton (${\Uparrow}\downarrow$) at approximately 4~T.